You have a business and you want to sell lots, or am I wrong?

 Look, for instance, at the Silicon Valley gurus.
 They are creating schools for their children without access to digital devices or the Internet, so that they can learn as we did in past generations, with blackboards, pencils and notebooks.

-Because living a totally digital life numbs our brains and keeps us from thinking clearly.
+Because living a digital life numbs our brains and keeps us from thinking clearly.

 So remember, take advantage of the Internet but don’t let it take over your life.